-We acquired DWIs of the brain of a healthy adult male subject (right-handed; age 34 years).
-The imaging acquisition scheme { (b_i, r_i) : i = 1, ..., 38} consisted of 3 baseline images with b = 0 s/mm2 and 35 directions of diffusion gradients that were arranged uniformly in the 3D space at b = 1,000 s/mm2 (Hardin, Sloane, and Smith 1994).
-Each DWI contained 256 × 256 × 65 voxels.
+We acquired diffusion weighted (DW) images of the brain of a healthy adult male subject (right-handed; age 34 years).
+The imaging acquisition scheme $\{(b_i, r_i) : i = 1, \dots, 38\}$ consisted of 3 baseline images with b = 0 s/mm2 and 35 directions of diffusion gradients that were arranged uniformly in the 3-dimensional space at b = 1000 s/mm2 (Hardin, Sloane and Smith 1994).
+Each diffusion-weighted image contained $256 \times 256 \times 65$ voxels.
 The subject was instructed to move his head deliberately during acquisition of images from the 28th to the 38th direction.
-Head motion varied from 2 to 6 degrees of
+Head motion varied from a 2- to 6-degrees of rotation, causing the diffusion weighted images to be moderately misaligned.